Minor Nail Procedure

 - A small rubber ring (tourniquet) will be placed on the toe

 - The problem section of the nail will be removed, in some cases the whole nail may be removed

 - Phenol (a chemical) is applied to the nail bed to prevent the nail from re-growing.
 It is your choice if the chemical is applied or not, if not then the nail will re-grow but is likely to be problematic in the future

-- Tourniquet is removed
+- The rubber ring (tourniquet) is removed

 - The toe is dressed in a bandage